 RGA Reinsurance is the primary subsidiary of the Company subject to Regulation XXX.
 In order to manage the effect of Regulation XXX on its statutory financial statements, RGA Reinsurance has retroceded a majority of Regulation XXX reserves to unaffiliated and affiliated unlicensed reinsurers and special purpose reinsurers, or captives.
 RGA Reinsurance's statutory capital may be significantly reduced if the unaffiliated or affiliated reinsurer is unable to provide the required collateral to support RGA Reinsurance's statutory reserve credits and RGA Reinsurance cannot find an alternative source for the collateral.
 The NAIC has requirements for life insurers using special purpose reinsurers.
 Current standards addressing the use of captive reinsurers allow captives organized prior to 2016 to continue in accordance with their currently approved plans.
-State insurance regulators that regulate domestic insurance companies have placed additional restrictions on the use of newly established captive reinsurers, which may increase costs and add complexity.
-While RGA Reinsurance's reserve financing arrangements using special purpose reinsurers or "captive reinsurers" are permitted, the rules place limitations on RGA Reinsurance may need to alter the type and volume of business it reinsures, increase prices on those products, raise additional capital to support higher regulatory reserves or implement higher cost strategies, primarily involving the use of a certified reinsurer or reciprocal jurisdiction reinsurer as discussed below.
+State insurance regulators that regulate domestic insurance companies have placed additional restrictions on the use of newly established captive reinsurers' are permitted, the rules place limitations on RGA Reinsurance's ability to utilize captive reinsures to finance reserve growth related to future business.
+As a result, RGA Reinsurance may need to alter the type and volume of business it reinsures, increase prices on those products, raise additional capital to support higher regulatory reserves or implement higher cost strategies, primarily involving the use of a certified reinsurer or reciprocal jurisdiction reinsurer as discussed below.